 - You plan in advance with what to build for what cost/benefit.
 (Because you had to prepare a whole factory line, where profits comes from doing it as efficient as possible)

 - You add a line hierarchy with narrow boundaries to manage your workers.
-(Because of all these activities, the organisation is like a machine where every gear has its place.
-But those gears can’t do more than they are ment for, for then the whole thing would turn out to be less efficient.)
+(Because of all these activities, the organization is like a machine where every gear has its place.
+But those gears can’t do more than they are meant for, for then the whole thing would turn out to be less efficient.)

 - You use mass media and and deals with large selling companies to get your products to the consumers.

 But times are changing.
 A lot of the problems the non-Agile methods accounted for have been minimized in other ways:

 - Creators and consumers can find each other much more easily.
 (Much less need for all kinds of parties acting as the middle-man.
 The internet with platforms like Steam have brought both much more close together.)